dsaker/tltv-csharp/README.md

 3. Build and run the project:
     ```bash
-    dotnet build
-    dotnet run
+    dotnet run --launch-profile "https"
     ```

-4. Access the application at `https://localhost:7197`.
+4. Access the application at `https://localhost:7099`.

 ### Run the WebAPI Project
 1. Navigate to the `TalkLikeTv.WebApi` directory: